Updated: May 25th, 2025

 Does this sound like you?
 Have you found yourself exhausted and in chronic pain that doesn’t go away no matter how much you rest your body?
 Have you begun to realize that physical stress is just one piece of the puzzle?

 Even if you’ve heard of adrenal fatigue, you may have no idea how many unresolved problems you have.
 And if you don’t recognize your stressors, you won’t be able to heal them!
-In this article, I’ll talk briefly about what adrenal fatigue is, where it comes from, and the signs that you may be dealing with it.
-Then I’ll give you 8 strategies for addressing mind and body so you can begin the healing process.
-Let’s get started.
+Let’s explore what adrenal fatigue is, where it comes from, and the signs that you may be dealing with it.
+Then I’ll give you 8 concrete strategies for addressing mind and body so you can begin the healing process.

 To reach that state of utter exhaustion, the problem has likely been going on for quite some time.
 And it all begins with cortisol.